22 - 24 AUGUST : RICHFIELD AVENUE

 6. And if possible a witness statement

-Unfortunately, without these details we are simply not able to look into any incident.
-With over 3,000 staff members on site, it can be really difficult and even impossible to work out who was involved or helped with your issue if we do not have this kind of information.
+Unfortunately, without these details we are simply unable to look into any incident as there is insufficient information.
+This becomes more crucial when it involves a member of our staff – with over 3,000 on site, it can be extremely difficult and even impossible to pinpoint who was involved or assisted with your issue if we do not have this kind of information.

-If you have a complaint about a trader, such as if they are charging more than what is advertised on our price list, try and take a photo and let the information tent know.
-We may contact you directly to use the photo as evidence, so please leave an up-to-date phone number or email address for us to contact you.
+Please note that if you have a complaint with regards to a trader, such as they are charging more than what is advertising in our price list, it is also highly recommended that you try and take a photo if you have a camera or phone that is capable of doing so and letting the information tent know – we may contact you directly to use the photos as evidence, so please leave an up-to-date phone number or email address for us to contact you!

-At large events it is easy to lose something.
-Keep your property safe and use the free Thames Valley Police lanyards wherever possible, or store your stuff in our left luggage tent at Reaper Bridge
+At large events it is so easy to lose something.
+And so please keep your property safe and use the limited free TVP waterproof pouches (also available for sale) wherever possible, or store it in our left luggage tent at Reaper Bridge..

 If you have lost something, please call in at the Left Luggage/Lost Property tent in the Reaper Bridge area.
 They will be able to provide you with a lost property reference number.